sjjsy/sjjsy.github.io/_resume/resume.md

 Investing in financial assets and the future
 : I invest in stocks, real estate, and forestry.
-By the end of my studies I had developed a portfolio with a net worth of about 50 k€ out of my own earnings from part-time work even though accumulating wealth had not been among my top priorities during my student life by that point.
+By the end of my studies I had developed a portfolio with a net worth of about 50 k€ out of my own earnings from part-time work even though accumulating wealth and managing financial investments had not been among my top priorities during my student life by that point.
 I also try to become net positive when it comes to my net environmental effects.
-Thus I try to minimize my ecological footprint in many ways, contribute to eg.
-  [Compensate](https://compensate.com/) and try to raise awareness among people around me.
+Thus I try to minimize my ecological footprint in many ways, contribute to eg. [Compensate](https://compensate.com/) and try to raise awareness among people around me.
 I believe these are ways to invest into a better and more secure future.

-Investing in strong general understanding of the world : Inspired by the polymaths and Renaissance men of history I try to constantly study new information from a plethora of subjects, news and media sources, as well as from non-fiction literature, and knowledge repositories such as [Wikipedia](https://en.wikipedia.org/).
-I try aim to keep myself civilized and informed in order to ensure I have sound judgement.
+Investing in a strong general understanding of the world : Inspired by the polymaths and Renaissance men of history I try to constantly study new information from a plethora of subjects, news and media sources, as well as from non-fiction literature, knowledge repositories such as [Wikipedia](https://en.wikipedia.org/) and popular culture.
+I aim to keep myself civilized and informed in order to ensure I have sound judgement.
 I used to also actively contribute to discussions in social media.
-Themes I currently find interesting include economics, politics, climate change and health among others.
+Themes I currently find interesting include technology, economics, politics, climate change, energy and health among others.
 In 2019, I have invested about 172 hours into civilizing myself, as of September 17th.

 <!--
 marathon: 3:13:30 Jesus Marathon - https://sports-tracker.com/workout/ezorg/5d807b0d12499236f50c49f9